sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Once the option to "Present media on an external monitor or in a separate window" is enabled, the media presentation screen will automatically appear on the external monitor if present, or in a separate, draggable and resizable window if no external monitor was detected.

 When in standby, the media presentation screen will display the background image that is configured in the settings.
-If no background image has been configured, then JWMMF will attempt to automatically fetch and display the yeartext.
+If no background image has been configured, then MMM will attempt to automatically fetch and display the yeartext.

 If no background image is configured in the settings and the yeartext could not be loaded automatically, a black background will be displayed when on standby.

-Media controller mode can be accessed by clicking the ▶️ (play) button on the main screen of JWMMF, or by using the keyboard shortcut <kbd>Alt</kbd> <kbd>D</kbd> (for external **d**isplay).
+Media controller mode can be accessed by clicking the ▶️ (play) button on the main screen of MMM, or by using the keyboard shortcut <kbd>Alt</kbd> <kbd>D</kbd> (for external **d**isplay).

 Once you have entered controller mode, the folder selection screen will allow you to select the date for which you'd like to display media.
 If the current day's folder exists, it will automatically be preselected.
 Once a date is selected, you can still change the selected date at any time by clicking on the date selection button, in the top section.